MichaelHoste/xmoto.js/README.md

 ## TODO

+* Test existing replay with new Ticker code! (+show replays in console)
 * Shouldn't `assets.get_url(texture_name)` be `assets.get_url(texture_file)`?
 * Attach texture_params directly to blocks, entities etc?
 Instead of adding the params one by one?
 * Animated textures for blocks/edges? (l8682/l7388)